 These books are written by renowned experts and thought leaders on the subject of B2B sales.
-They offer a great starting point for anyone wanting to develop a reading list for B2B sales.
+They offer a great starting point for anyone wanting to develop a reading list for B2B sales and compliment any sales training you’re working on at the moment.
 Each book is introduced, provided with a brief overview and a key takeaway.

 I’ve looked at several areas from prospecting and lead generation to relationship building, value-based selling, and innovative sales techniques.
 The reading list will cater to the varied interests and needs of sales professionals across a range of industries.